 - Method three: Heat a skillet over medium-high heat.
 Peel the skin back on one chicken half and season the meat as best as you can, trying to get in the hard to reach areas, too.
 Stretch the skin back down into place and secure with a toothpick.
 Add 1 tablespoon of oil to the skillet and place the chicken half skin-side-down for 6-7 minutes to brow.
 Meanwhile, lift the skin on the other chicken half and season the meat.
 When the first chicken has browned, return it back to the sheet pan and season the outside of the skin with more seasoning blend or salt and pepper.
 Do the same for the other chicken half when it is done.

 - Roasting: Preheat oven to 350.
 Squeeze lemon juice over the chicken.
 Place a few sprigs of rosemary, thyme or marjoram on the sheet pan as well as the sliced lemon.
-Place the sheet pan into the oven and roast for 40-50 minutes, until the internal temperature reads 165 on an instant read thermometer.
+Place the sheet pan into the oven and roast for 40-50 minutes, or until the internal temperature reads 165 on an instant read thermometer.
 Remove from the oven and let sit at least 10-15 minutes before cutting and serving.
 Enjoy!